metral/corekube/README.md

 ------------------

 ## Introduction
-Corekube is an adapation of CoreOS's [Running Kubernetes Example on CoreOS](https://coreos.com/blog/running-kubernetes-example-on-CoreOS-part-2/) blog post.
+Corekube is an adapation of CoreOS's [Running Kubernetes Example on CoreOS](https://coreos.com/blog/running-kubernetes-example-on-CoreOS-part-2/) blog post from July 2014.

 "Running Kubernetes Example on CoreOS" describes the installation of Kubernetes with VMWare, some manual network configuration & the deployment of the Kubernetes master & minion stacks via cloud-config.